mcmorki/RESTAPIREACT/README.md

+How to run the project locally

+Setup API project
+Go to the /api directory
+Run npm install
-Let's start
+Run npm start
+Voila!
+API server is running on port 5000 and Your MongoDB is also setup and running in the background!
+Setup React App
+Go to /client folder

-/api -> npm install , npm start
+Run npm install

-/client -> npm install, npm start
+Run npm start

-would make this project run

-Do not run the seed
+React app should start in your browser at http://localhost:3000.
+Have fun!